Read about using the present simple. When you're ready, follow this link to practise using the present simple.

 Time expressions with present simple

-When you are using present simple for repeated habits, you must remember to say how often it happens.
+When you are using present simple for present habits, remember to say how often it happens.

-- I go to the cake shop three times a week.
+I go to the cinema three times a week.

 Other uses of Present Simple